Create

 After creation

-- For HTLC settlements, share the hashlock with counterparties on other chains
+- For external-flow settlements, coordinate the shared hashlock and secret handling with the counterparties responsible for the other chain.

-For complex settlements with many flows, you can import from JSON:
+For complex settlements with many flows, you can import flow rows from JSON files.

 [